Blurrybboi/aichat/Chat-REPL-Guide.md

 .file config.yaml -- convert to toml
 .file screentshot.png -- design a web app based on the image .file https://ibb.co/a.png https://ibb.co/b.png -- what is the difference?
+.file https://github.com/sigoden/aichat/blob/main/README.md -- what is the features of AIchat?
 ```

 ### `.set` - adjust settings (non-persistent)